Psalm 69

 Psalm 69:1-4 NKJV

 This is beautiful poetry filled with sorrow and grief.
 David paints a picture for us.
-He drowning in water and stuck in the mud.
+He’s drowning in water and stuck in the mud.
 His voice is gone and his eyes are weary from crying out for help from God.

-Is it a relief to know that a man after God’s own heart could be overwhelmed with fear and sorrow and still hold fast to his faith?
+Is it a relief to know that “a man after God’s own heart” could be overwhelmed with fear and sorrow and still hold fast to his faith?
 David knew God was faithful and would rescue him.
 But he didn’t know when or how, so he still cried for help.

-I think it’s okay to lose it sometimes, to feel like we will drown in our worry.
+It is okay to lose it sometimes, to feel like we will drown in our worry.
 But we must always hold fast to the promises of God.

 Bible scholars see David in one of the caves in the wilderness, hiding from Saul, as he writes this psalm.
 Saul, being king of Israel, had the ability to turn a nation, a people, against one young man because of his own jealousy and fear.
 David was alone and afraid.
 He had only God.
 But these verses speak even better of another; David’s Greater Son, as He is often called.